 Download a copy of the Mailing list request form

+Is Scotland fairer?
 We welcome Professor Lesley Sawers to deliver the opening lecture of 2017 – 2018 series of Crichton Conversations and are delighted that the evening is part of the Dumfries and Galloway Council Business Week programme.
 Lesley was appointed Equality and Human Rights Commissioner for Scotland in 2016.
-She asks the question Is Scotland fairer? and will […]
+She asks the question Is Scotland […]